mozilla-it/python-library-template/README.md

 ### Pipenv Setup

-Install ALL env dependencies of the Pipfile in the current directory:
+Install all regular env dependencies of the Pipfile in the current directory:
 * `pipenv install`

-Install DEV env dependencies of the Pipfile in the current directory:
+Install ALL deps including DEV env dependencies of the Pipfile in the current directory:
 * `pipenv install -dev`

 Opens shell with corresponding dependencies to the pipfile(.lock) in the directory that you make the call.